 Accessibility & Inclusive Design

-Technology integration requires ensuring universal resource accessibility.
-Adding captions to educational videos, alt text on images, and mobile-first layouts supports language learning and students with diverse needs.
+Technology integration requires universal access.
+Adding captions to educational videos, alt text for images, and mobile accessibility supports language learning and helps students with diverse needs.
+These practices embed inclusive design into educational social media.

 Conclusion & Next Steps